Time fractional stochastic differential equations driven by pure jump L\'evy noise: Further discussions

 \subsection{Further questions}

 To get the well-posedness of the solution, can the Lipschitz condition \textbf{(A2)} be weakened to an integrability condition as in the case of ordinary SDE, e.g. \cite{XieZhang}?
 Here we remark that the non-Lipschitz condition in \cite{Wangz} applies here, and what we want is the condition as in \cite{XieZhang}.
-In our proof, we essentially used Lipschitz condition of the small jump coefficient twice.
+In our proof, we essentially used the Lipschitz condition for the small jump coefficient twice.

-First, in our approximating procedure, we need the Lipschitz condition to bound the error so that it decays fast.
+First, in our approximating procedure, we need the Lipschitz condition to bound the error so that it decays fast enough.
 In our case, it decays slower than the case of ordinary SDE, but still summable, see \eqref{est3}.
 Also, it works for general kernel function using Lemma \ref{general Gronwall}.
 In the case of SDE \cite{XieZhang}, they do not need the Lipschitz condition to bound the error.
-Indeed, they need a priori estimate of the Kolmogorov forward equation.
+Indeed, they need an a priori estimate of the Kolmogorov forward equation.
 Then by applying Zvonkin's transform, they can bound the error.
-However, in our case, we have the memory term and we may not have that correspondence.
+However, in our case, we have the memory term and we do not have a corresponding Kolmogorov forward equation.

 Second, we need the Lipschitz condition to make sure that we can add the large jump term.
 Recall that in case of ordinary SDE, once we get the well-posedness of the solution without large jumps, we can automatically add the large jump term.
 The reason is that the solution is a Markov process and the transition function is measurable with respect to the initial point.
 However, in our case, the stochastic process is non-Markovian.
-To apply interlacing procedure to add the large jump term, we use the stopping time argument, see the proof of Proposition \ref{stronger result}, where we essentially used the Lipschitz condtition. \\
+To apply the interlacing procedure to add the large jump term, we use the stopping time argument, see the proof of Proposition \ref{stronger result}, where we essentially used the Lipschitz condtition. \\

-The second question is what about some other properties of the solution to \eqref{model}?
-As the proof of Theorem \ref{main:3} shows, if the fractional order function $\alpha(\cdot)$ does not have good regularity property, then the regularity the solution will be worse.
+The proof of Theorem \ref{main:3} shows that, if the fractional order function $\alpha(\cdot)$ does not have good regularity property, then the regularity the solution will be worse.
 What about some other properties if we weaken the regularity of $\alpha(\cdot)$?
-For example, long time behavior of the solution \cite{Jacquier, Zhang}, density of the solution, etc. \cite{Besalu}.
+For example, what can one say about long time behavior of the solution \cite{Jacquier, Zhang}, density of the solution, etc. \cite{Besalu2}.